OSGeo/ogc-cite-runner/docs/running-as-github-action.md

 !!! note

-    [GitHub actions inputs] are always interpreted as strings by default.
-However, this input is parsed into a boolean with the GitHub actions [fromJSON() function] and is then evaluated with GitHub's [ternary operator].
+    [GitHub actions inputs:material-open-in-new:]{: target="blank_" } are always interpreted as strings by default.
+    However, this input is parsed into a boolean with the GitHub actions [fromJSON() function:material-open-in-new:]{: target="blank_" } and is then evaluated with GitHub's [ternary operator:material-open-in-new:]{: target="blank_" }.
 This means that if you pass it a value of either `'true'` or `'false'` everything will work as intended.